 Blend until smooth

-From the looks of things, you wouldn’t expect to end up with such a smooth, creamy shake or smoothie, but it really is.
+From the looks of things, you wouldn’t expect to end up with such a smooth, creamy shake or smoothie, but the resulting shake is nice and creamy thanks to the avocado.

 I love adding avocado to my smoothies and ice cream recipes; not only is it a healthy fat, but it also makes them nice and creamy.
 I add in the coconut milk because it helps get everything blending together, and it adds the slightest bit of sweetness (or so I think).
-The spinach just adds some color, and sneaks in some extra veggies, and the ice will make it colder.
-The other ingredients make it thick enough, though, so you don’t need the ice for texture.
+The spinach adds some vitamins and a beauitufl green color to the shake.
+If you add ice, it will make your shake thicker and, of course, colder.
+The other ingredients make this smoothie thick enough, though, so you don’t need the ice if you don’t want to.

-I add in the pastured egg, as a source of protein, when I’m using it as a breakfast shake.
-If you are concerned about eating raw eggs, though, or are vegan, just leave it out.
+I often add in a raw, pastured egg, as a source of protein, when I’m using it as a breakfast shake.
+If you are concerned about eating raw eggs, though, or are vegan, leave it out!
 It’s not essential to the shake in any way.
+You could also use some sort of green protein powder like a pea protein to add some protein to the shake.

 This started out as me trying to make myself a healthy cucumber shake of some sort.
 I used to blend cucumbers with strawberries, and I loved that combination.
 Not being able to add in fruit, I wanted a new, fun alternative.
 Mint seemed like a great choice to balance the cucumber flavor.

 Keep in mind that you should do your own research when it comes to using Essential Oils, particularly when children will be using/consuming them.
-I have used an essential oil that is meant to be ingested.
+I have used a food grade essential oil.
 Make sure that you choose a trustworthy brand meant for consumption when using them in this way.
 Also, be conscious of the amount of essential oils that you are consuming at once.